usersource/anno/getstarted-docs/docs/faq.md

 1. _NSString is giving an Error now, seriously help_.

-	**Answer:** xCode strips some symbols by default from frameworks.
+	**Answer:** Xcode strips some symbols by default from frameworks.
 Please add the -ObjC linker flag to your project's Build Settings.

 1. _It says it cannot find index.html when I try to run the Plugin_.